 Generally speaking over a period of years and in a cumulative sense, stories leave their mark on the viewer/listener/reader who ultimately leaves the theatre or puts down the book, and remains wearing the jacket of that philosophy.
-Ideas and assumptions about the nature of things will have been unconsciously taken on board.
+Unless consciously questioned, scrutinised and rejected if appropriate, ideas and assumptions about the nature of things will have been unconsciously taken on board.
 Beliefs and generalisations accumulate into what is collectively considered knowledge without conscious consideration, and given the status of truth – things that everyone just knows.
 A portion of it may indeed be true, but in the absence of scrutiny untruth slips in.

 Of course, stories are not the only means by which we are influenced in our thinking.
 Teachers, elders, parents, and social hearsay all play a part in disseminating and perpetuating the cultural norms that constitute this predominant cultural philosophy.

 These days the world is in conflict.
 On a political level the struggle is between Captitalism and Socialism, or more abstractly Individualism versus Collectivism.
 On the ethical level the root of this struggle is between Egoism and Altruism.
 This means the idea that man has the right to exist for his own sake versus the idea that his sole purpose and justification for existence is service to others.
 But beneath the political and ethical conflict the root is more fundamental and is the clash between Reason and Mysticism.